OXID-eSales/oxideshop-user-documentation/operation/user-groups/user-groups.rst

 Newsletter Recipients
 ^^^^^^^^^^^^^^^^^^^^^
 If the user checks the box :guilabel:`Subscribe to the newsletter` when placing an order or registering in the shop, he/she will be flagged as a newsletter subscriber.
 If the user clicks on a special confirmation link received by e-mail, he/she will be activated for receiving the newsletter and included in this user group.
 Such explicit confirmation is also called double opt-in.
 If the user unsubscribes from the newsletter later, he/she will still remain in this user group.
 The actual delivery of the newsletter to the user can be disabled in the :doc:`Extended tab <../users/extended-tab>`.
+This means that the user's data is no longer included in the .csv file, which can be exported for sending a newsletter.

 Price A/Price B/Price C
 ^^^^^^^^^^^^^^^^^^^^^^^